zhinit/KickWithReverb/docs/components.md

 Hooks initialized: `useAudioEngine`, `useAiKicks`, `useKickLayer` (with AI kick map), `useNoiseLayer`, `useReverbLayer`, `useMasterChain`, `useTransport`, `usePresets`.

 The Daw component wires up the `usePresets` hook by passing layer setters and getters from all audio hooks, enabling presets to save and restore the complete DAW state.
+AI kick selection (`selectAiKick`, `handleGenerate`) goes through `kick.setters.setSample()` to keep `useKickLayer` state, the Selectah, and WASM in sync.

 ### ControlStrip (`ControlStrip.tsx`)